Karuch/aws-terraform-project-generator/README.md

 ### Terraform apply using CI/CD (recommended)

-note that CI/CD will run automatically each time you commit something to `dev/main/staging`.
+**note that CI/CD will run automatically each time you commit something to `dev/main/staging`.**
+**for the first time it should failed in the security scan stage that will try to scan the built in example modules: `ec2` and `vpc`.**

+the `project_init.sh` script generate automatically github workflow files under `project/.github/workflows`
+`pipeline.yml`: used for build, test, scan, deploy your terraform code.
+`destroy.yml`: used for terraform destroy.
+both works differently according to the mode you used to generate the project folder (`--workspaces`, `--env-folders`).
+and also **both need OIDC configured** to use terraform apply and terraform destroy.
 <details>
 <summary>Create OIDC provider if not exist</summary>
 Create OIDC provider for github actions if not exist: